link78/nodejs-cicd-gradle/README.md

 # node

-Simple Hello World that listens on localhost:8080.
+Simple Hello World that listens on localhost:8000.

-Good
+Nodejs application using gradle for CICD pipeline